mclacore/tofu-on-azure/state/README.md

 ## Configure remote state storage account

-Assuming you have OpenTofu configured at this point, let's configure our remote state storage accoung using it!
+Assuming you have OpenTofu configured at this point, let's configure our remote state storage account using it!

 1. Create a new directory for your remote state storage account and `cd` into it
 2. Create a new file named `providers.tf` in the directory and paste the following: